Shrine of the Beheading of John the Baptist (Latin Church)

 Madaba Museum information

 There have long been plans to move the museum to Dar Al-Saraya, but nothing has come of this yet.
 It may explain, however, why the museum is rather under par.
-The open courtyard with grape vines and palms makes a pleasant place to sit.
+The open courtyard with grape vines, palms and a view makes a pleasant place to sit.